Young girl lays her head on her father's shoulder he carries her in field of flags

 Veterans Service Office (Benefits Assistance)

-The Veterans Service Office is the place on campus where veterans can go to access the benefits that are available to them.
-The office functions as the liaison between multiple offices on campus and the veteran or service member.
-Some of the services include the evaluation of military transcripts for college credit, career services, and priority course registration.
-Depending on the size of the institution, the office can be freestanding or located within the confines of another office on campus.
-Find the Veterans Service Office contact here.
+On a college campus, veterans can visit the Veterans Service Office to access the benefits that are available to them.
+The office is the liaison between multiple offices on campus and the veteran or service member.
+Some services include the evaluation of military transcripts for college credit, career services, and priority course registration.

 Single Point of Contact